Editor's Note: All prices listed here are as of the time of writing. Prices and availability may have changed.

 With grilling season just around the corner, now's a good time to bone up on your basics so that you'll be ready to fire up that kettle on the first lazy day of summer (or, if you're anything like me, even earlier).
-We present to you, the official Serious Eats Guide To Grilling.
+Here's our rundown of the fundamentals.

 There are six key pieces of equipment you'll need for optimal grilling.

 - A grill.
 You have two basic options: charcoal or gas.
-Charcoal produces better flavor and has a much higher maximum heat while gas is more convenient.
+Charcoal produces better flavor and has a much higher maximum heat, while gas is more convenient.
 Of course, if you have a chimney starter to get your coals going (more on that in a bit), charcoal is a snap to use.
-The other criteria for a good grill are a large grilling surface, good ventilation design, and in the case of gas, even heating.
+The other criteria for a good grill are a large grilling surface, good ventilation design, and, in the case of gas, even heating.
 Everything else is bells and whistles.
-We recommend the Weber 22.5-Inch One-Touch Silver Kettle Grill ($99), or the Weber Genesis E-310 Propane Gas Grill ($699)
+We recommend the Weber 22-Inch Original Kettle Grill ($99) or the Broil King Signet 320 Propane Gas Grill ($547).

 - Long-handled tongs.
 You need tongs with a long enough reach to keep you from burning your hands when you've got a few steaks engulfed in a raging inferno.
 The 12- or 16-inch locking tongs from OXO ($12.99) are our favorites for their durability, spring-loaded action, and convenient locking feature.

-- A Stiff-bristled Grill Brush.
-To maximize the life of your grill and to ensure that burnt on crud from your previous endeavors don't taint your food, it's essential to clean your grill before every grilling session.
+- A stiff-bristled grill brush.
+To maximize the life of your grill, and to ensure that burnt crud from your previous endeavors doesn't taint your food, it's essential to clean your grill before every grilling session.
 This means a firm-bristled grill brush/scraper.
-The Bamboo Gill Brush from Weber ($7.99) is sturdy and inexpensive.
+The Bamboo Grill Brush from Weber ($7.99) is sturdy and inexpensive.

-- An instant read thermometer.
-Nothing, I repeat nothing will improve your cooking more dramatically than a good instant read thermometer.
-Say goodbye to dry chicken or overcooked steak forever.
-The best is the Splash-proof Superfast Thermapen from Thermoworks ($89).
+- An instant-read thermometer.
+Nothing, I repeat nothing, will improve your cooking more dramatically than a good instant-read thermometer.
+Say good-bye to dry chicken or overcooked steak forever.
+The best is the Thermapen from ThermoWorks ($89).
 It's pricey, but worth every pretty penny in the overcooked meat it'll save you from.

-Read our guide to 6 Things Every Griller Needs for more details.
+Read our article on 6 Things Every Griller Needs for more details.

 Keep It Clean

-A clean grill grate will cook better, last longer, and won't transfer off-flavors to your food.
+A clean grill grate will cook better and last longer, and it won't transfer off flavors to your food.

 The key to easy cleaning is to clean your grill at the start of each grilling session, not at the end.
 Light your coals (or turn on your burners), spread them out, put the grill in place, close the lid, and let your grill heat up for about 10 minutes.
 This should heat the grates enough that any crusted-on food can be easily removed with a grill brush.

 After cleaning the grates, oil them down with a paper towel dipped in oil and held in tongs, and you're ready to cook.
-At the end of your gill session, give the grates a good once-over with the grill brush, but don't worry about getting them spotlessly clean—a thin layer of grease will actually help protect it from the elements, preventing rust from forming.
+At the end of your grill session, give the grates a good once-over with the grill brush, but don't worry about getting them spotlessly clean—a thin layer of grease will actually help protect the grates from the elements, preventing rust from forming.

 Finally, make sure to empty your ashes, and keep that grill covered when not in use.
 Rain is the enemy here!

-For more details, check out our Guide to Grilling: Keeping a Clean Grill »
+For more details, check out our article on keeping a clean grill.

 The beauty of a coal grill is its versatility.
-Depending on how the coals are arranged, you can create anything from the raging inferno needed to sear a thick ribeye down to the cool, indirect heat necessary for smoking a rack of ribs to tender perfection.
+Depending on how the coals are arranged, you can create anything from the raging heat needed to sear a thick ribeye to the cool, indirect heat necessary for smoking a rack of ribs until they're perfectly tender.
 Here are the types of fires you should know:

-- Two-Zone Direct Fire.
+- Two-zone direct fire.
 The coals are arranged in two distinct zones.
 Most of them sit on one half of the grate, while the other half gets only a thin cover.
-Use this setup when cooking things like thick steaks, chicken breasts, or pork chops in which a good sear is necessary at the beginning, followed by a longer period at a more gently heat.
+Use this setup when cooking things like thick steaks, chicken breasts, or pork chops, for which a good sear is necessary at the beginning, followed by a longer period at a gentler heat.

-- Three-Zone Split Fire.
-Similar to a two-zone fire, but instead of the coals piled on one side, the coals are banked against opposite walls, leaving the middle aisle free and clear.
-This is the fire to use for smaller roasts like a pork loin, a small chicken, or cornish hens.
-In this setup, you can also add an aluminum pan to the center of the grate to catch drippings.
+- Three-zone split fire.
+Similar to a two-zone fire, but instead of the coals piled on one side, the coals are banked against opposite walls, leaving the middle free and clear.
+This is the fire to use for smaller roasts, like a pork loin, a small chicken, or Cornish hens.
+With this setup, you can also add an aluminum pan to the center of the grate to catch drippings.

-For more details, check out our Guide To Grilling: Arranging the Coals »
+For more details, check out our guide to arranging coals.

 Depending on what you're going to cook, you want your coals to be at different heat levels.
 The most accurate way to gauge heat is with a grill thermometer, but with a bit of practice, you can learn to gauge it with your hand alone.
 How?
 Hold your hand a few inches above the grill grate until it feels so hot that it's going to burn off.
 Depending on how long you held it there, your grill is...

-- High (1 to 3 seconds, 450 to 650°F).
-At this range, foods will sear in a matter of seconds, making it ideal for cutting a crust on a steak, a pork chop, or thin vegetables like asparagus.
+- High (one to three seconds; 450 to 650°F/230 to 340°C).
+In this range, foods will sear in a matter of seconds, making it ideal for getting a crust on a steak, a pork chop, or thin vegetables like asparagus.

-- Medium High (4 to 5 seconds, 375 to 450°F).
-Like high heat, you'll also develop crust here, but it'll take a bit longer to do, allowing your food to cook through a bit while crusting over.
+- Medium-high (four to five seconds; 375 to 450°F/190 to 230°C).
+As with high heat, you'll develop crust here, but it'll take a little longer to do, allowing your food to cook through a bit while it's crusting over.
 I like cooking burgers, thicker sliced veggies, or fish at these temperatures.

-- Medium (six to seven seconds, 325 to 375°F).
-This is what to aim for on the direct side of the grill when using a two-zone indirect set up for indirect grilling.
-Roasts like chicken, turkey, or prime rib will cook gently through while still getting hot enough to develop some color and crisp skin on the exterior.
+- Medium (six to seven seconds; 325 to 375°F/160 to 190°C).
+This is what to aim for on the direct side of the grill when using a two-zone indirect setup for indirect grilling.
+Roasts like chicken, turkey, or prime rib will cook gently through, while still getting hot enough to develop some color and crisp skin on the exterior.

-For more details, check out our Guide To Grilling: Gauging the Heat »
+For more details, check out our guide to gauging the heat of your grill.

 Flare-ups occur when fat drips out of the food you are cooking, lands on the hot coals, and is ignited.
 It may look cool to see your steaks or burgers engulfed in flames, but this is not desirable.
 Flare-ups cause acrid, burnt flavors and can deposit soot on the surface of your food.
 Neither of these is a good thing.

 There are a couple of methods to deal with the problem.
 First off is to use a two-zone fire.
-Keep a careful eye and at the first sign of a flare-up, transfer your food over to the cooler side of the grill until the flames settle down.
-The other alternative if you are using a direct fire is to cover the grill.
+Keep a careful eye, and at the first sign of a flare-up, transfer your food over to the cooler side of the grill until the flames settle down.
+The alternative, if you are using a direct fire, is to cover the grill.
 Fire needs three things to burn: heat, fuel, and oxygen.
 Cut off the oxygen supply, and you cut off the flames.
 Just be careful, because those flare-ups can come right back once you remove the lid.

-The one thing not to do is squirt at your ashes with a squirt bottle.
-We can't even count the number of times we've seen it recommended in books or TV shows, but the fact is, it doesn't work.
+The one thing not to do is spray your ashes with a squirt bottle.
+We can't even count the number of times we've seen it recommended in books or on TV shows, but the fact is, it doesn't work.
 Not only does it extinguish flames, it also causes you to lose heat.
-It'll also make ashes jump up from your coals, and getting ashes on your food is even less desirable than sooty flare-ups.
+Plus, it'll make ashes jump up from your coals, and getting ashes on your food is even less desirable than sooty flare-ups.
 Just don't do it!

-For more details, check out our Guide To Grilling: Controlling Flare-ups »
+For more details, check out our guide to controlling flare-ups.

 Mind Your Vents

-The positioning of the vents also makes a difference since they effect the convection currents inside.
-You need to take this into account when using a two-level fire; whichever side the top vent is opened on will cook faster than the other side.
+The positioning of the vents also makes a difference, since they affect the convection currents inside.
+You need to take this into account when using a two-zone fire; whichever side the top vent is opened on will cook faster than the other side.

-So if I've pulled a steak off the hot side of the grill to cook through gently on the cooler side of the grill, I'll position the vent so that it's above the steak, allowing them to finish cooking a little bit faster.
+So, if I've pulled a steak off the hot side of the grill to cook through gently on the cooler side of the grill, I'll position the vent so that it's above the steak, allowing it to finish cooking a little bit faster.
 If, on the other hand, I'm slow-cooking some ribs, I'll position half-opened vents over the opposite side of the grill.
-Half opened in order to keep things relatively cool, and on the opposite side of the ribs to make sure that there are no convection currents overcooking the ribs.
+Half-opened in order to keep things relatively cool, and on the opposite side of the ribs to make sure that there are no convection currents overcooking them.